AIRPod

 The AIRPod is a compressed-air vehicle in development by Motor Development International.
 The AIRPod is planned to be produced in three different configurations that will vary the number of seats and amount of cargo storage while keeping the same basic chassis.
 It is designed as a zero-emission urban vehicle.
 Prototypes have been tested by Air France-KLM for use as emission-free vehicles in airports.

 MDI has been promising production of the AirPod each year since 2000.
 As of October 2018, not a single production car has been created.
 Zero Pollution Motors promised production by mid-2019.
+However, despite several announcements and prototype testing over the years, the vehicle never reached commercial mass production.